bigeyedandroid/novela-hugo-starter/content/post/want-to-get-into-product-management.md

 #### Reality: You don’t (always) own the roadmap.
 You own the execution.

 People have this common notion that PMs actually own the roadmap and that’s rarely ever the case.
-The road to being more invested in strategic decisions is a long one.
+The road to being more involved in strategic decisions is a long one.
 The roadmap is driven by Founders, CXOs in smaller organisations and a head of product in companies that have the hierarchy in place.
-Now, like a few others, I have had the fortune of contributing to the roadmap building but this is an exception and not a rule.
+Like a few fortunate others, I've too had a chance of contributing to the building of a roadmap, but this an exception, not the norm.

 It also matters what defines your company’s growth - is it a sales-led, product-led or engineering-led company?
 This is a crucial step in understanding the level of ownership that will come your way.
 Needless to say, a product manager in a product-led company has the most influence among the three types but the general idea around all three types is to ensure you’re doing right by your users and ergo, the product & company.